ErBlurk/Asteroids/README.md

 # Asteroids

 A 3D WebGL‐based arcade game for the 2024/2025 Interactive Graphics course at La Sapienza.
-Written in plain JavaScript and raw WebGL—no frameworks.
+Written in plain JavaScript and raw WebGL, no frameworks.

 ---